icbi-lab/IHCount/README.md

 generated image tiles.
 Using manual annotation, the classifiers were trained to distinguish positively stained cells and all nuclei on the selected IHC-Images, as well as tissue and background.
 As a result of running the classifier as a batch process on all tiles of a slide, we obtained two sets of so called probability maps.
-One set shows the probabilities for positively stained cells and the second for all nuclei on the slide.
-These maps were used in the following segmentation and quantification step.
+One set shows the probabilities for positively stained cells and the second for all nuclei on the slide, together with the probabilities for stromal tissue and background.
+These maps were used in the following segmentation and quantification steps.

 ![alt text](/images/classification_workflow.jpg)

 #### Cell counting and extraction of spatial features

-The segmentation and counting, as the final step in this workflow, was performed by CellProfiler.
-The probability maps were loaded into CellProfiler, either using the GUI or running it from the command line.
-We created a pipeline ([IHCount.cppipe](/IHCount.cppipe)) that utilises several internal modules to identify positive stained cells, nuclei and the area of tissue.
-As a first step the probability maps were split by the different colour channels red, blue and green and converted into grayscale.
-By multiple intensity based operations, we tried to reduce noise and to isolate the three different classes as good as possible.
-In the end, we received result tables for each image, which list the questioned parameters for each single tile.
+The cell segmentation and counting, as the final steps in this workflow, were performed by CellProfiler.
+The probability maps together with the original tiles were loaded into CellProfiler, either using the GUI or running it from the command line.
+We created a pipeline ([IHCount.cppipe](/IHCount.cppipe)) that utilises several intensity based modules for image processing to identify and quantify positive stained cells, nuclei and the area of tissue.

 ![alt text](/images/cp_workflow.jpg)